 Notes for Part 22

 - Color changes are only suggestions.
 You are welcome to change colors more or less often.
-For this section, my Color E is Red Heart With Love yarn in 1803 Blue Hawaii.
+For this section, my Color A is Paintbox Yarns Simply Aran yarn in 200 Paper White.

 - Unlike most other crochet stitches, the half double crochet has 3 loops.
 The position of the loops is described as relative to how they appear facing you as you crochet, regardless of whether you are on the Right or Wrong Side of the crochet fabric.